- What is Interlibrary Loan?

 Where is the ILL Office and what are its hours?

-The Interlibrary Loan Office is located in the 2nd floor of the Christopher Center.
+The Interlibrary Loan Office is located on the 1st floor of the Christopher Center (room 175) in a staff-only area.
+If you would like to visit the office, you may either ask for assistance at the Circulation desk or call the ILL office at (219) 464-5363 (during normal office hours).
 Interlibrary Loan Office hours are Monday through Friday, 8:00am - noon and 1:00-4:30pm.

 If a student is working for a faculty member and needs to request loans on the faculty member's behalf, what is the best way to do this?